 Note: Airmen must be in enroute (away from losing location) to PCS location to be placed on TDY hold.
 MPFs will also report the status of Airmen impacted by Stop Movement and report TDY hold information to AFPC.DP3AM.Workflow@us.af.mil.
 Additionally, impacted Airmen will receive a direct message from myPers to provide the necessary information to AFPC/DP3AM.
 Further reporting information will be forthcoming via separate guidance.

-Through 30 June 2020, except as provided herein, stop movement guidance restricts family members from government-funded travel.
-Concurrent official travel for family members of Total Force Military is authorized for exemptions listed in Part I, paragraph 2 and for waivers that have been approved IAW Part I, paragraph 3.
+Until further notice, except as provided herein, stop movement guidance restricts family members from government-funded travel.
+Concurrent official travel for family members of Total Force Military is authorized when:

 B. Hardship Requests: If Airmen have a hardship based on the concurrent travel policy and desire to request a RNLTD/DEROS change or assignment diversion, MPFs will assist the Airmen with submitting the request.
 The Airman’s commander must endorse the request.
 MPFs will submit the member’s request with justification and commander’s endorsement to email@example.com.

-C. Waivers to this Guidance: Requests for waiver must follow guidance in Part I, paragraph 3.
-The waiver authority may authorize concurrent travel for family members, but it must be addressed in the approved waiver letter (Attachment 8).
+C. Waivers to this Guidance: Requests for waiver must follow guidance in Part I, paragraph 4.
+The waiver authority may authorize concurrent travel for family members, but it must be addressed in the approved waiver letter (A

 Secretary Esper signed a memo May 26th (view here) transitioning to a conditions-based phased approach to personnel movement and travel restrictions.
 The memo cancels previous travel restrictions (April 20, 2020) and reissues guidance for DoD components that will remain in effect until further notice.